PilzDE/pilz_robots/prbt_hardware_support/test/acceptance_tests/acceptancetest_stop1.md

 These acceptance tests check that the real robot system reacts to RUN_PERMITTED messages accordingly.

 ## Prerequisites for each test
-  - Properly connect and startup the robot and power cabinet containing the PNoz-Multi.
+  - Properly connect and startup the robot and power cabinet containing the PSS4000.
     Make sure an emergency stop is within reach.

 ## 1. Starting while acknowledge button is pressed
 ### Test Sequence
   1. Press the acknowledge button.
 Make sure the green light on the power cabinet is on.
      Run `roslaunch prbt_moveit_config moveit_planning_execution.launch sim:=False pipeline:=pilz_command_planner`
+     Once the startup is complete press the acknowledge button again.
   2. Release the acknowledge button.
 Try to move the robot.
   3. Press the acknowledge button.
-Make sure the green light on the power cabinet is on.
+Make sure the green light on the power cabinet is on and try to move the robot.
   4. Using Rviz perform a long motion during which you release the acknowledge button.
 ### Expected Results
   1. The robot starts properly and is moveable via Rviz.